US, Mexico widen asylum crackdown to push back all migrants

 “What the U.S. wants is to get rid of Central Americans through a legal way,” he said.
 “And it does it by giving out these documents.”

 Merchant reported from Houston.
+Associated Press contributor Juan Antonio Calderón provided reporting for this story.